cloudscript-technology/terraform-elasticstack-kibana-manager/README.md

 ## Description

-This Terraform module allows you to create and manage connectors, alerts, and SLOs in Kibana using the `http` provider.
+This Terraform module allows you to create and manage connectors, alerts, and SLOs in Kibana using the `null` provider.
 It offers various configuration options through input variables to customize the creation and management of these resources as needed.

 ## Features